Comprehensive vs. collision insurance

 Comprehensive insurance covers loss or damage from natural perils, theft and vandalism.

-Generally, comprehensive plans can cover your vehicle from damage that results from:
+Generally, comprehensive plans can cover your vehicle against damage that results from:

 - Damage from animals